Before You Buy a JR Pass: Try This Simple Fare Calculator First (And Don’t Forget Regional Passes!)

-TIPS AND SECRETSBUDGET FRIENDLYJR PASS 7 DAYSJR REGIONAL PASS
+TIPS AND SECRETSBUDGET FRIENDLYJR PASS 7 DAYSJR REGIONAL PASSFAMILY AND KIDS

 Josh K